cloudify-cosmo/getcloudify.org/source/guide/3.2/reference-softlayer-manager.md

   * `hostname` The hostname to use for the new server
   * `image_template_global_id` An image template global id to load the server with.
   * `image_template_id` An image template id to load the server with.
-  * `private_network_only` Flag to indicate whether the computing instance only has access to the private network
+  * `private_network_only` Flag to indicate whether the computing instance only has access to the private network, default to False.
   * `port_speed` The item id of the port speed
   * `private_vlan` The internal identifier of the private VLAN.
   * `public_vlan` The internal identifier of the public VLAN.